What is an appraisal?

 Cost Approach

 The appraiser uses information on local building costs, labor rates and other factors to determine how much it would cost to reproduce or replace the property being appraised.
 It is thought that this value will set the upper limit on what a property would sell for.
 Why would you pay more for an existing property if you could spend less and build a brand new home instead?
 Market data may reveal a higher or different value than that indicated by the cost approach.
 This is especially true with older homes where it can be difficult to estimate depreciation, an integral component in the cost approach calculation.
 The cost approach is most applicable when valuing new or proposed construction.
-While there may be mitigating factors, such as location and amenities, these are usually not reflected in the cost approach.

 Sales Comparison